 The rubber soles are slip-resistant.
 They are designed keeping in mind the need to add any extra studs.
 You can add them strategically to suit the circumstances you need to use them in.

-I, however, noticed a minor setback.
-The laces are abruptly small for some unknown reason.
+The laces are a little small for some unknown reason.
 I think Orvis wading boots need to work on their laces length to produce the perfect all-rounder design.
-Other than that, these should be your go-to if you plan on taking your wading boots on a plane trip or when you need to pack light.
+Other than that, these should be your go-to if you plan on taking your wading boots on a plane trip or when you need to pack light as they are the best lightweight wading boots on the market.
 Their weight and size are ideal for traveling.

 - Very light in weight